 Do It Yourself:

 You could build a low-cost 4 bedroom house in places like Kantafu with less than 7.5 million Kenya Shillings.
-An owner supervised construction costs cheaper than contracted construction.
+Owner-supervised construction costs are cheaper than contracted construction.

 With 5.5 million a 3 bedroom house is possible because materials are cheap along Kangundo road.
 These are low-cost building processes with average finishing standards.